dalesgit/logseq/pages/SD training Nov 7.md

 			- elling and retelling stories of trauma may be re-traumatizing.
 		- p.
 9
 			- Some losses fuel grief fa never goes away.
-Expectations that it **should** can cause more helplessnes -
+Expectations that it **should** can cause more helplessnes
+			- ### Journey to the heart of adaptive grieving
+			- he hard news is: there is no cure for grief.
+We grieve what, and who, we love and lose permanently.
+		- p.
+10
+			-
+-